 For most items in Prisma, there is a user manual External link, opens in new window. describing all the steps, as well as answers to FAQ External link, opens in new window..
 Please refer to these when filling in your application.

 Please avoid stating your own or anybody else's full personal identity number in the application except where specifically requested.

 Creating a personal account in Prisma

-Before you apply, you must create a personal account in Prisma, where you can save your personal and CV data.
+Before you apply, you must create a personal account in Prisma External link, opens in new window., where you can save your personal and CV data.
 The information only needs to be entered once, and can thereafter be supplemented or changed as required.

 Please allow plenty of time to create your personal account.
 The applications you register in Prisma will be linked to your personal account.